mighty-gerbils/gerbil/doc/guide.md

 That means that static executables can't use the expander or the compiler, as the meta levels of the gerbil runtime are not linked and initialized.

+The advantage is that it can work without a local Gerbil installation, which makes it suitable for binary distribution.
+It also loads faster, as it doesn't have to do any dynamic module loading.

 ## Standard Library

 The gerbil standard library is located at `src/std`; it includes